fsasvari/laravel-uploadify/README.md

 #### Images

-If you need to show images (jpg, png, gif...) in Eloquent model, you need to define `$images` property with database field name as key and `path` as array value which is required.
+If you need to show images (jpg, png, gif...) in Eloquent model, you need to define `$uploadifyImages` public property with database field name as key and `path` as array value which is required.
 Also, `disk` value is optional and it will be taken from default disk value from configuration.

 ```php
 <?php